Guide to Affiliate Marketing in Germany

 In addition, Germany holds a high digital penetration rate with about 94% of 83.84 million German inhabitants having internet access.
 The most popular forms of device ownership are desktop at 83.8% and smartphones at 95.4%.
 It’s important to note that the internet remains the most important medium for consuming media across Germany, at over five hours per week.
 This is followed by over three hours of television consumption and over one hour of social media.

 Affiliate Marketing has been established for over 20 years in Germany and the German e-commerce industry expanded by around 23% in 2020, compared with 2019.
-Unlike the UK, very few German merchants run their affiliate programmes in-house.
+Unlike the UK, very few German merchants run their affiliate programs in-house.
 As a result, the German market focuses strongly on Affiliate Networks as a platform provider.
 The largest affiliate network is Awin, after their merger with affilinet at the end of 2017.
 Other popular affiliate networks include Digistore24, Financeads, Tradedoubler, Commission Junction, Belboon, Webgains and Rakuten Marketing.

 Due to historical political systems, Germany has always had strict laws when it comes to personal data and privacy.
 One of the biggest challenges for both advertisers and affiliates is the GDPR and ePrivacy directive.
 Companies must ensure they are reviewing processes and contracts for compliance.